 Playas del Coco itself is definitely not the gem of Costa Rica.
-It doesn’t have a very cool beach town vibe.
-In fact, we find it to be a bit run down and dirty in spots.
+We find it to be a bit run down and dirty in spots.
 However, we still think it is a great spot to stay in Guanacaste because it is centrally located and there is so much to do nearby.
 There are tons of beautiful beaches near Coco as well as some amazing day trip options.
 We love this area for sea kayaking, diving, enjoying hidden beaches, and the amazing sunset views.

 Now on to the rest of the Playas del Coco guide!